An innovation has emerged in the world of dietary supplements that promises better absorption and greater effectiveness –

 1. Better absorption: Liposomes protect the active ingredients from being broken down in the digestive tract, allowing for greater absorption into the bloodstream.
 This means that the body can utilize more of the nutrients from the supplements you consume.
 (2*)

-2. Lower doses, greater effectiveness: Due to better absorption, it is often possible to achieve the same or even better effects with lower doses of liposomal supplements compared to conventional ones.
-This reduces the risk of potential side effects associated with larger doses of the substance.
-(3*)
+2. Lower doses, greater effectiveness: Due to better absorption, it is often possible to achieve the same or even better effect with lower doses

 3. Targeted delivery of active ingredients: Liposomes can target specific tissues or cells, increasing the effectiveness of treatment and reducing the impact on other parts of the body.
 (3*)